BIOLOGIC, DISEASE-MODIFYING ANTIRHEUMATIC DRUG (DMARD)

-Remicade is a prescription medication approved by the Food and Drug Administration (FDA) for the treatment of moderately to severely active rheumatoid arthritis.
-Remicade may be referred to by its drug name, Infliximab.
+Remicade is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat moderate to severe rheumatoid arthritis in combination with methotrexate.
+Remicade is also referred to by its drug name, infliximab.

-Remicade is an immunomodulator, or drug that modulates the immune system.
-It is considered a biologic disease-modifying antirheumatic drug (DMARD).
+Remicade is considered a biologic disease-modifying antirheumatic drug (DMARD).
 It is a genetically engineered antibody used by the immune system to identify and neutralize substances.
-Remicade is believed to work by attaching to tumor necrosis factor alpha (TNF-α), a chemical messenger involved in autoimmune attacks.
-Remicade binds to TNF-α and prevents it from signaling the immune system to attack the connective tissues.
+Remicade is believed to work by attaching to tumor necrosis factor alpha (TNF-α), a cellular chemical messenger involved in autoimmune attacks.
+Remicade binds to TNF-α and prevents it from signaling the immune system to attack the body’s connective tissues.

 How do I take it?